Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 Everything is laid out very well indeed, with clear calls to action.
 Service overview with a nice header image.

-Just to the right of the product in the sidebar we have a nice indication of the sellers past performance.
-With an overall rating, number of reviews the amount of sales made and a nice strong order now button.
+Just to the right of the product in the sidebar, we have a nice indication of the sellers past performance.
+With an overall rating, a number of reviews the number of sales made and a nice strong order now button.

 Couple this with additional extras this particular seller offers pertaining to the service in question to give customers an idea of how they can get more bang for their buck.